|Alma Mater:||North Dakota|

-Erik Fabian is in his fourth season as an assistant coach on the North Dakota women's hockey staff.
+Erik Fabian is in his fifth season as an assistant coach on the North Dakota women's hockey staff.

 His responsibilities include working with the team's penalty killing units, recruiting, scouting and basic hockey skills.